cvlab-columbia/diff-usion/README.md

 $ python scripts/ensemble_train.py --config_path configs/ensemble/retina.yaml
 ```

+Note that classifiers are not strictly necessary to generate fine-grained edits.
+The classifier is used to determine the highest tskip while also still flipping the prediction from the classifiers, but you could also simply pick the tskip that you prefer.

 ### Modify config file
 The image editing config file is in `configs/edit` folder, and we have provided an example one for the retina dataset.